Laser Cutting vs. Waterjet Cutting – Key Differences

 3.3 Cost Analysis

-In terms of laser vs. waterjet cost, laser cutting is a more economical option as it can cut parts faster.
+In terms of overall production costs, laser cutting is typically more cost effective than waterjet cutting thanks to its higher cutting speed, greater efficiency, and shorter processing times.
 Waterjet cutting is comparatively expensive, requiring many components to run properly, including a high-pressure pump, abrasive materials, and cutting heads.

 4. Post-Processing: Component Cleanup and Finishing

 Laser cutting can sometimes leave a few burrs on the cut surfaces of the components.
 The components then require deburring for optimal smoothness, functionality, and safety.
-On the other hand, waterjet cutting generally necessitates minimal cleanup after cutting — the cut components are smooth and ready to go.
+In contrast, waterjet cutting produces smooth, high-quality edges with minimal burrs, reducing post-processing requirements and allowing parts to move directly to assembly or further manufacturing.

 Conclusion: